 By the year 2000, NAGRA must submit a program-the Siting Feasibility Project-for government approval that demonstrates the feasibility of siting a repository in one or more of the crystalline or sedimentary media under consideration.
-NAGRA intends to select which medium or media by 1997.

 Key organizations or agencies with direct regulatory responsibilities in waste management include: the Nuclear Safety Division (HSK) of the Federal Energy Office (BEW) within the Federal Department of Transport, Communications, and Energy (EVED); the Federal Commission for the Safety of Nuclear Installations (KSA); the Federal Department of Interior (EDI); and the Institute for Reactor Research (EIR).
 An interagency working group (AGNEB) was also established to coordinate activities in support of government decisions on the licensing of nuclear waste facilities.